phuang1024/BMusic/README.md

-# Animpiano
+# BMusic

-Utilities for piano animation in Blender.
+Utilities for procedural music animation in Blender.